-Trust Delia Smith to show you exactly how to make classic pancakes - and enjoy Pancake Day without any flops.
+Trust Delia Smith to show you how to make the perfect pancake recipe – and enjoy Pancake Day without any flops.

 Sift the flour and salt into a large mixing bowl with a sieve held high above the bowl so the flour gets an airing.
 Now make a well in the centre of the flour and break the eggs into it.
 Then begin whisking the eggs - any sort of whisk or even a fork will do - incorporating any bits of flour from around the edge of the bowl as you do so.